Artham

 1. Overview

 Artham is a marketplace platform that connects fund managers (Investment Advisors registered with SEBI) with clients through distribution partners.
-As part of this integration, Artham's servers call your (the broker's) APIs to fetch client information, create sub accounts for portfolio segregation, and open trading limits.
+As part of this integration, Artham's servers call your (the broker's) API to fetch client information.

 How It Works